ebcrowder/rust_ledger/README.md

 command line accounting tool

-As a former CPA, I could not resist building my own accounting system.

 ### Summary

 - Spiritual port of [ledger](https://github.com/ledger/ledger)
 - Uses double-entry accounting paradigm
-- Small feature set based on typical use cases
 - Uses `yaml` files as data store
 - Includes a tool to convert `csv` files to `yaml` format
+- Small feature set based on typical use cases

 ### Contributing

 - See `CODE_OF_CONDUCT.md` for fundamental guidelines
 - PRs, issues and feature requests are welcome and encouraged
-- Join us on Matrix (#rust_ledger:matrix.org) at https://matrix.to/#/!dYISGJYNNiZcUrxhcm:matrix.org?via=matrix.org

 ### Install